 Built in memory of the many who died during the 9/11 terrorist attacks, the 9/11 Memorial is home of the twin reflecting pools meant to be the footprints of the Twin Towers; a man made waterfall which is the largest in North America, and the bronze plaques with the names of those who died in the 1993 and 2001 terrorist attacks.
 The Museum will guide you through the history and facts of the terrorist attack and how the crisis was managed.

-GOOD TO KNOW: Factor in about 2 hours for your visit, whether you opt for a guided tour or an independent visit.
+GOOD TO KNOW: Factor in about 2 hours for your visit, whether you opt for a guided tour or an independent visit of the Museum.

 Check out my post “How To Get 9/11 Museum Tickets And Skip The Lines.”